Invariant Jet differentials and Asymptotic Serre duality: Preliminaries on Jet Bundles

-J. P. Demaily develops the ideas in \cite{GG} and considers the jets of differentials that are also invariant under change of coordinate on $\mathbb{C}$.
-The bundle $J_k \to X$ of $k$-jets of germs of parametrized curves in $X$ has its fiber at $x \in X$ the set of equivalence classes of germs of holomorphic maps $f:(\mathbb{C},0) \to (X,x)$ with equivalence relation $f^{(j)}(0)=g^{(j)}(0), \ 0 \leq j \leq k$.
-By choosing local holomorphic coordinates around $x$, the elements of the fiber $J_{k,x}$ can be represented by the Taylor expansion
+J. P. Demailly considers the jets of differentials that are also invariant under change of coordinate on $\mathbb{C}$.
+The invariant jet bundles are also refereed as \textit{Demailly-Semple (jet) bundles}.
+The bundle $J_k \to X$ of $k$-jets of germs of parametrized curves in $X$ has its fiber at $x \in X$, the set of equivalence classes of germs of holomorphic maps $f:(\mathbb{C},0) \to (X,x)$ with equivalence relation $f^{(j)}(0)=g^{(j)}(0), \ 0 \leq j \leq k$.
+By choosing local holomorphic coordinates around $x$, the elements of the fiber $J_{k,x}$ can be represented by the Taylor expansion:

 Setting $f=(f_1,...,f_n)$ on open neighborhoods of $0 \in \mathbb{C}$, the fiber is